Step 3: risk control

 2. Remove or substitute the hazard: where possible, remove the hazard or substitute with less hazardous materials, equipment or substances.

-3. Enclose or isolate the hazard: this can be done through the use of barriers, introducing a strict work area, enclosing a noisy process from workers.
+3. Enclose or isolate the hazard: this can be done through the use of barriers, introducing a strict work area, and enclosing a noisy process from workers.

 4. Minimise through engineering controls: this can be done by using machine guards and effective ventilation systems.